Modeling Binary Lenses and Sources with the BAGLE Python Package

 \subsection{Full Keplerian Solutions}

-All binary-source models with Keplerian motion in BAGLE input the following Keplerian orbital parameters: $\w$, $\inclination$, $\bigomega$, $\eccentricity$ (for elliptical orbits only), $\period$, $t_p$, $\al$, $\ala$.
+All binary source models with Keplerian motion in BAGLE input the following Keplerian orbital parameters: $\w$ (set to 0 for circular orbits), $\inclination$, $\bigomega$, $\eccentricity$ (for elliptical orbits), $\period$, $t_p$, $\al$, $\ala$.
 These models input an additional quantity $\mussysvec$, which is the proper motion of the source system's center of mass in the observer's frame of reference. $\Xscomvec$ is the position of the binary source's center of mass at $\tnot=\tpnot$.
 While BAGLE inputs $\tnot = \tpnot$ as the time of closest approach between the primary source and the lens, and $\uo$ as the closest approach between the primary source and the lens, it can convert between different coordinate systems (e.g., to use the closest approach between the source system center of mass and the lens).
 Conversions for $\tnot$ and $\uo$ are presented in Appendix \ref{sec:u0} and \ref{sec:t0}.

-In Figure~\ref{fig:com_geometry}, we demonstrated the motion of the primary and its secondary companion around the center of mass at rest.
 After accounting for the proper motion of the center of mass, the primary and secondary source trajectories (including parallactic motion) are given by:

 We simulate a binary microlensing event to see the effects of complete Keplerian orbital motion in Figure~\ref{fig:bspl_keplerian}.